-In Part I-Item 1A ("Risk Factors") of our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, which was filed with the Securities and Exchange Commission on March 27, 2013, we describe risk factors related to LeMaitre Vascular.
-There have been no substantive changes from the Risk Factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2012.
+In addition to the information set forth in this report, you should consider the risks and uncertainties discussed in "Part I, Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2012, which could materially affect our business, financial condition, or future results.
+There have been no substantive changes from the risk factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2012, which was filed with the Securities and Exchange Commission on March 27, 2013.